Last updated on July 13th, 2025 at 09:59 pm

 Pattern Notes

-The chain three at the beginning of each row counts as the first stitch, double crochet.
+Chain 3 at the beginning of rows counts as a double crochet.

 Begin